Overtime during peak periods: how to motivate your staff

 Spread and share the burdens

-“When you have a small company, it is especially important to have all-round employees during peak periods”, explains Grund.
+“When you have a small company, it is especially important to have staff who are willing to be flexible during peak periods”, explains Grund.
 “For example, I have 2 designers in-house.
 But when it is busy, they also help pack boxes, serve coffee to customers or organise small events in the shop.
 That way, we can share the burden.
 And we spread out our clearance sales over a longer period.
 On Black Friday, for example, we get 30 times as many orders as a normal day.
 That is great, but it is also stressful.
 By spreading discount sales over the week, instead of during a single day, we can reduce our workload.”